simylein/minecraft-server/README.md

 ```
 screen -r ${servername}
 ```
+If you would like to scroll inside a screen session press Ctrl+A and Esc (enter copy mode). <br>
+For returning back to normal press Esc.

 To exit the screen terminal press Ctrl+A and Ctrl+D
 ## server commands
 Your minecraft server can understand certain commands. <br>